openebs/mayastor-docs/reference/snapshot.md

 Volume snapshots allow the creation of read-only incremental copies of volumes, enabling you to maintain a history of your data.
 These volume snapshots possess the following characteristics:
 - **Consistency**: The data stored within a snapshot remains consistent across all replicas of the volume, whether local or remote.
 - **Immutability**: Once a snapshot is successfully created, the data contained within it cannot be modified.
+- **Thin Provisioning**: Thin provisioning will be enabled explicitly when creating the volume.
+It allows volumes to be allocated with minimal initial capacity and dynamically grow as data is written.

-Mayastor supports the following operations related to volume snapshots:
+Currently, Mayastor supports the following operations related to volume snapshots:

 1. Creating a snapshot for a PVC
 2. Listing available snapshots for a PVC